FranceGrilles/monitoring-cloud/README.md

 This has been successfully tested on Centos7, Ubuntu14 and Debian8.

-Once the script has run, you can launch `./check_openstack.sh -- tempest.scenario.test_basic_values` or any other tempest test :)
+Once the script has run, you can launch `./check_openstack.sh -- tempest.api.fgcloud.test_basic_scenario` or any other tempest test :)

+Feel free to report any problem you may encounter on github !